FAQs

 Are you in band or choir?
 How many years for each?

-What are all the instrument(s) that you play?
+What instrument(s) do you play?
+For how long?

 Do you play better by ear, by reading notes, or both?